GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 The RF workflow is based on the following main steps:

- - Data preparation.
-Extract waveforms associated with moderate events.
+ - Data preparation: extract raw waveforms in time windows associated with selected seismic events from ASDF database for the deployment
- - Calculate RF performing deconvolution to ZRT or QLT coordinate system
+ - Calculate Receiver Functions: performing transformation and deconvolution to ZRT or QLT coordinate system
- - Discard bad results by filtering
+ - Quality filtering on RFs: discard bad results by filtering
  - Analyse RF to identify multiples
  - Perform 1D Earth structure inversion